-All staff (including temporary staff, volunteers, supervised volunteers and staff employed by contractors) are provided with the school's safeguarding policy and informed of school's safeguarding arrangements on induction.
+All staff (including temporary staff, volunteers, supervised volunteers and staff employed by contractors) are provided with the school's safeguarding policy and informed of the school's safeguarding arrangements on induction.
 The school will maintain a register of who has received this information and when.

-Headteachers and at least one academy committee member will complete safer recruitment training (mandatory in maintained schools; best practice in others) either through a multiagency taught session or by completing the NSPCC on-line course.
+Headteachers and at least one Local School Committees member will complete safer recruitment training (mandatory in maintained schools; best practice in others) either through a multi-agency taught session or by completing the NSPCC on-line course.

-It is recommended by the DSCB that those working within governance ie. Lead trustee, academy committee members, clerks receive training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2023.
+It is recommended by the PDSCP that those working within governance ie. Lead trustee, Local School Committees members, clerks receive training, briefings or other input which equips them to understand fully and comply with their legal safeguarding duties as governors, set out in 'Keeping Children Safe in Education' 2023.
 Attendance includes those who also work with children and have attended child protection training in that role.

-Please refer to the current Schedule of Training for Trust Board and Academy Committees 20-21
+Please refer to the current Schedule of Training for Trust Board and Local School Committees 23-24.